 5. Review against the destination

 Shrink the result to thumbnail size and view it beside a real video title.
-A prompt that produces a pretty image but fails in its final container is not finished.
+A finished prompt produces an image that still works in its final container.
 Put the image beside the headline, price, CTA, deck slide, product card, or social caption it will live with.

 Image2Studio Workflow

-• Start from the closest example above and replace the subject, destination, and ratio.
+- Start from the closest example above and replace the video topic, hook, subject, and title-safe area.

 Common Mistakes and Fixes